giboul/TriftGeoClaw/README.md

 #### From the boundary conditions (`bc`)

-The saved files from the AVAC results are read by the `setprob.f90` through the `helpers.f90` module.
+The saved files (from the AVAC fgout) are read by `setprob.f90` through the `helpers.f90` module.
 During the simulation, the `bc2amr.f90` subroutine then reads the appropriate section of the data to introduce the flow with a damping coefficient, interpolated in time then in space.

 With this mode of flux introcution, the variable `q_avac` has 4 dimensions: `q_avac(time, side, i, variable)` where